 39 All references herein to a Title IX Coordinator also include a designee of the Title IX Coordinator.

-misconduct unrelated to incidents covered by this Policy will be addressed through the procedures elaborated in the respective student, faculty, and staff handbooks.
+retaliatory conduct (e.g., vandalism, physical abuse of another).
+All other allegations of misconduct unrelated to incidents covered by this Policy will be addressed through the procedures elaborated in the respective student, faculty, and staff handbooks.